ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 structs, nor enum values.
 I also believe it's not necessary to check when you merely have a value of platform-specific type, nor when you assign null to it.)

+* In VB it wasn't picking up `X.Y` as an invocation `X.Y()`.
+It should, but this becomes moot once the previous bug is fixed.

+* It doesn't seem to recognize `PlatformSpecific` attribute on methods, for transitivity.

 * This analyzer currently only examines operations within methods to see whether they're platform-specific.
 It should also check operations within property accessors, and within constructors, and inside field/autoprop initializers.
 (Note that the quick-fix actions